YannickKae/DIY-ETF-Investing/README.md

 The high-risk stock portion can be further diversified with two primary risk factors / return sources, if desired:

 - **Value Factor**: Cheaply valued companies (*value stocks*), as indicated by metrics such as the price-earnings ratio, tend to outperform highly valued companies (*growth stocks*).
-- **Momentum Factor**: Companies with recent high relative returns tend to continue outperforming for a short period, and vice versa.
+- **Momentum Factor**: Companies with recent high returns tend to continue outperforming for a short period, and vice versa.

-The fixed income portion can also be further diversified with longer-term bonds, slightly increasing its risk, but adding an additional source of return.
+The fixed income portion can also be further diversified with longer-term bonds, slightly increasing its risk, but adding an additional return source.

 - **Term Factor**: Longer-term bonds yield higher returns as investors seek a premium for inflation risks.